Rich107/opencode.nvim/README.md

 ## ✨ Features

 - Toggle an `opencode` terminal window within Neovim
-- Send prompts, commands, and selected text to the window
+- Send prompts and commands to the window
-- Map re-usable and dynamic prompts
-- Flexible prompt expansions - e.g. `@file` to reference the current file
+- Automatically adds editor context
 - Auto-reload edited buffers
 - Configurable terminal behavior and window style

+## 🕵️‍♂️ Context

+The following editor context is automatically captured and included in each prompt for your convenience.

+- Current file
+- Selected text (in visual mode)

 ## 📦 Setup